UK leadership in the low carbon economy: strategic investment, value driven development and sustainable growth

 We bring together policy makers, academics, the third sector and the UK’s largest businesses to facilitate dialogue, present research, challenge concepts and campaign on sustainable solutions for all.

-The sustainability hub is a politically neutral organisation working with the major political parties to deliver an effective cross party programme based on high level engagement with political leadership.
-With in-depth industry knowledge in the energy and environment sector we ensure access to the latest political and industry happenings and position our members in the debate.
+We are a politically neutral organisation working with the major parties to deliver an effective cross party programme based on high level engagement with political leadership.
+With in-depth industry knowledge in the energy and environment sectors the hub ensures access to the latest political and industry events and positions our members in the debate.

 Association for the Conservation of Energy, ADBA, APG for Intelligent Energy, Calor Gas, Carillion, CEN, CHPA, Conservative Environment Network, CPL Renewables, EN Algae, Energy Bill Revolution, Energy for London, Friends of the Earth, Green Alliance, Greener Journeys, Green Liberal Democrats, Greenpeace, Larkfleet Homes, LowCVP, Mitsubishi Electric, National Energy Action, National Right to Fuel Campaign, Network of Energy Centres for Doctoral Training, PRASEG, RenewableUK, SERA, Solarcentury, Solar Trade Association, Southern Water, Sustainable Energy Association, Tata Steel, Worcester Bosch, WWF

 Advisors: Syed Ahmed, Leonie Greene, Josh Robson and Nick Wood-Dow